good annuity

 A Good Annuity means a product you seek out and purchase to mitigate risks and provide income as part of your comprehensive retirement plan.

 You don’t invest in annuities; you buy them.
 They are insurance products that transfer risk.
 This is important to understand.
 The purpose of a good annuity is to transfer your risk to a risk pool.
 You trade liquidity for income with good annuities.
-Remember, despite what wall street tells you, you don’t need to be 100% liquid at all times; liquidity comes at a cost.
+Remember, despite what Wall Street tells you, you don’t need to be 100% liquid at all times; liquidity comes at a cost.

 What risk are you transferring?
 That you might run out of money!